Hydraulic Pump Station: History

-The Pier St station was the first and largest pumping station in Sydney. t was sited between the central business district and wool presses of Pyrmont and Ultimo wool stores.
+The Pier St station was the first and largest pumping station in Sydney.
+It was sited between the central business district and wool presses of Pyrmont and Ultimo wool stores.
 It provided water at 800psi in an area bounded by Broadway, the Pyrmont wharves, Circular Quay, and the eastern end of Cowpers Wharf Road.

 Water for the system was tapped initially from the city water supply.
-However, as demand for service increased this became too expensive and a dam was constructed on 4ha of land near Mount Rennie, which is now the Moore Park Golf Club.
+However, as demand for service increased this became too expensive and a dam was constructed on 4ha of land near Mount Rennie, which is now the Moore Park Golf Course.
 This dam was increased in size from 2.8 million litres to 4.5 million litres and water was pumped by the low pressure Waterloo Pumping Station to the Pier Street Pumping Station reservoir.
 High pressure water from the Pier Street Station was pumped through 30 km of 150mm and 100mm high pressure mains to operate many of the lifts, hoists, cranes, bank doors and wool dumping presses scattered throughout the city.

 By the 1920s hydraulic pumping sub-stations had been erected at Cowpers Wharf Road, Woolloomooloo and Pyrmont to cope with the increased demand, principally from the wool presses.
 In 1926 the Waterloo pumping station was converted from steam to electricity and the first change in the Company's name occurred.

 The demand for power increased steadily to 250 million litres/year.
 In 1952 the steam plant was replaced by electric pumps to try and meet this demand.
 The growth of the number of lifts and hoists operated by hydraulic power increased steadily from 1891 to the 1920s when electrically powered lifts became pre-eminent.
 From the 1920s most new buildings had electric lifts installed as hydraulic lifts were seldom suitable for more than four or five stories and the number of lifts remained relatively static.
 However, the increased use of hydraulic lifts already in place lead to a steady increase in the amount of water consumed up until the late 1950s.